gunzenroses/slider-plugin/README.md

 >`npm run debug`

 ### How to use plugin
-Copy css-file `dist/slider-plugin/slider-plugin.min.css` to your project folder and add link in the <head> of the page:
+Copy css-file `dist/slider-plugin/slider-plugin.min.css` to your project folder, add link in the `<head>`.
 ```html
 <head>
     <link rel="stylesheet" href="slider-plugin.min.css">
 <head>
 ```

-Install jQuery 3.6.0 `npm install jquery@3.6.0` or link to it directly at the end of <body> tag.
+Install jQuery 3.6.0 `npm install jquery@3.6.0` or link to it directly at the end of `<body>`.
-Copy `dist/slider-plugin/slider-plugin.min.js` to your project folder and add after jQuery.
+Copy `dist/slider-plugin/slider-plugin.min.js` to your project folder, add after jQuery.

 ```html
 <body>